csc301-fall-2019/project-documents/d1/product-and-planning.md

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.

  * Artifacts can be To-Do lists, Task boards, schedule(s), etc.
  * We want to understand:
    * How do you keep track of what needs to get done?

+   We will be using github's projects tab to sort tasks, plan projects and track progress.

    * How do you prioritize tasks?

+   We will try to prioritize what needs to be done first, which is usually what's the most important.

    * How do tasks get assigned to team members?

+   Tasks get assigned to members who are most familiar with the technology used in the current task or to a member who currently has no other tasks to do.

 ----
 ### Highlights